dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

    :conditions:

-     *with-lock* may signal a condition of the following class (a subclass of :drm:`<serious-condition>`):
+     :macro:`with-lock` may signal a condition of the following class (a subclass of :drm:`<serious-condition>`):

      :class:`<timeout-expired>`
-       This is signalled when *with-lock* did not succeed in claiming the lock within the timeout period.
+       This is signalled when :macro:`with-lock` did not succeed in claiming the lock within the timeout period.

    :description:

      Execute the *body* with *lock* held.
-If a *failure* clause is supplied, then it will be evaluated and its values returned from *with-lock* if the lock cannot be claimed (because a timeout occurred).
+If a *failure* clause is supplied, then it will be evaluated and its values returned from :macro:`with-lock` if the lock cannot be claimed (because a timeout occurred).
 The default, if no *failure* clause is supplied, is to signal an exception of class :class:`<timeout-expired>`.
-If there is no failure, *with-lock* returns the results of evaluating the body.
+If there is no failure, :macro:`with-lock` returns the results of evaluating the body.

    :example: